The sudden shift to remote work has challenged businesses and their employees, especially employees who thrive in a structured environment.

 Root Causes of Employee Burnout

-Teams working on the ground floor are usually willing to communicate their woes loudly.
-But we often find employee frustrations are unaddressed or unrecognized despite how obvious the issues may be.
+Teams working on the ground floor tend to communicate their woes loudly.
+But we often find employee frustrations are unaddressed or unrecognized despite how obvious the solution may be.

 Those on the ground level of an organization have a unique perspective on improving efficiencies.
 They’ve communicated their frustrations through their actions: They spend extra time filling out forms by hand.
-They try to balance their time juggling two unrelated roles.
-They try to plan their initiatives without a set goal in mind.
+They divide their time filling two unrelated roles.
+They plan initiatives without a set goal from leadership.

 All of these tasks are tiring.
 Eventually, the repetition, multitasking, and lack of direction leads to burnout.